dollabs/pamela/README.md

 * Ensure that the `~/src/github/dollabs` directory exists (and create it if necessary)
 * Verify that **boot** is installed (and install it if necessary)
 * Will install the DOLL labs repositories:
-  - webkeys (will install this library locally)
+  - webkeys (will install this pre-release library locally)
-  - webtasks (will install this library locally)
+  - webtasks (will install this pre-release library locally)
-  - plan-schema (will install this library locally)
+  - plan-schema (will install this pre-release library locally)
   - planviz (will build the PLANVIZ jar)
   - pamela (will build the PAMELA jar)
 * Will run the PAMELA Clojure tests and command line tests